jucardwell/geog215/other_pages/assignment3.md

 1. Add a **third-level heading** named "Execute EDSA".
 Create a chunk below

-2. Create one descriptive statistics table for the enrollment column
+2. Create one descriptive statistics table for the enrollment column.

 3. Create one non-map graphic for any of the descriptive columns.
+Make sure this graphic has a title and all other appropriate formatting.

 **Hint: You will probably get an error when trying to make the descriptive statistics table.
 You will need to figure out what Data Cleaning step you